 “No, I don’t want you to be alone, Kate, especially not in this place.”

 Although Cathy couldn’t see it, Kate smiled.
-After wondering, alone for so long feeling lost with no purpose.
-Kate felt happy when she met Cathrine, someone she could finally communicate with and be a companion too.
+After wondering, alone for so long, feeling lost with no purpose.
+Kate felt happy when she met Catherine, someone she could finally communicate with and be a companion too.

 “Kate, are you there?”
 She asked, checking the contents of the leather bag.

-“Yes, I am ready, Cathrine,” came the disembodied reply.
+“Yes, I am ready, Catherine,” came the disembodied reply.

 The bag contained a torch, a thin sword-like implement light in construction with markings along its length blunt at the point and with a wooden hilt, and a bottle of colourless liquid.
-Cathy rechecked her watch it was time.
+Cathy rechecked her watch; it was time.
 As she got out of the car, the wind gusted, a flash of lightning briefly lighting the darkness.
-It began to rain heavy carrying her bag, Cathy rushed to get out of the rain and enter the manor.
-Like before she reached for the doorknob, her hand barely touching it.
-The door creaked open.
-She shut the door as another flash of lightning lit the gloom within followed by a rumble of thunder.
+It began to rain heavy carrying her bag; Cathy rushed to get out of the rain and enter the manor.
+Like before, she reached for the doorknob, her hand barely touching it.
+The door creaked open inside.
+She shut the door as another flash of lightning lit the gloom within, followed by a rumble of thunder.
 Cathy got the torch from the bag.
-Turning it on the torch’s light illuminated the darkness casting eerie shadows as she checked each room carefully until she came to the study.
+Turning it on, the torch’s light illuminated the darkness casting eerie shadows as she checked each room carefully until she came to the study.
 As she reached for the doorknob--- it suddenly banged shut with a click as the door locked from within.
 “Can you open it for me, Kate?”

 “Just a moment.”
 Kate passed through the door into the study a moment later, the door opened, and Cathy entered.